AlejandraLLI/pds-2019/README.md

 - Dropped columns with duplicate information in table cleaned.artists, such as *Artistbio*, *Nationality*, *Artist* (name), *BeginDate*, *EndDate*, *Gender*, *Dimensions* (repeated in with and height).
 - Renamed columns to make more sens.
 - Assign the correct type of variable for each column.
 - Convert strings to lower case for varchars to unify.
-For example in gender we found "Male" and "male" which are the same value.

 The cleaned data was stored in the cleaned.artworks table.
 The following command prints the description of the table.
 ```text